XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 ```

 Now to avoid any delays or asynchronous behavior we want to provide the app with an ability to queue up UI actions should the current thread not be UI related.
-For this we will use the `runOnUiThread` method
+For this we will use the `runOnUiThread` method in our `GlobalScope` coroutine

 ```kotlin
   runOnUIThread {